-The official scorer is also responsible for awarding a win when the rules dictate that a win needs to be awarded.
+The official scorer is also responsible for awarding a win to specific pitcher when the rules dictate that a win needs to be awarded.
 The scorer also keeps track of games played under protest or games that are suspended.
 He or she should make a note of the time and situation of the protest or suspension.

 At the conclusion of the game, the official scorer is responsible for reporting to the league office the official score report and proving the box score.
 It is then transmitted to the league office to keep official statistics.

 On occasion, an official scorer will ignite controversy during a no-hitter as the decision whether a batted ball is a hit or an error lies with the scorer.
 One well-known incident occurred in 1968 when Roberto Pena bobbled an easy grounder hit by Jeff Torborg.
 Scorer Phil Collier scored the ball a hit.
 The pitcher for the Phillies, Rick Wise, did not give up another hit and lost a no-hitter due to Collier's ruling.
 In less dramatic circumstances, players will sometimes complain about not being granted a hit; they used to lobby the scorer directly to change the decision, which could lead to tense situations, but there is now a formal appeals process for players unsatisfied by a decision who want to request an objective review.

 - Paul Casella: "'Beyond my wildest dreams': Women Official Scorers break another barrier: Products of MLB's Official Scorers University become first women to score Opening Day games", mlb.com, April 21, 2022.